How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 • Newcomers receive gentle support;

-• Overly active providers are slightly weakened but not excessively intervened;
+• Overly active individuals are slightly weakened but not excessively intervened;

 It does not pursue mathematical elegance but possesses genuine usability.